threema-ch/threema-ios/README.md

 ### 3. Build and Run

 1. Build and Run
 2. To create a Threema ID see "App Store Licensing" above.
-(You can cancel the "Sign in with Apple ID" dialogue and import a Threema ID backup.)
+(You can cancel the "Sign in with Apple ID" dialog and import a Threema ID backup.)

 ## <a name="testing"></a>Testing